Constant Pressure System: History

 Some other companies used rubber bladders in their water guns despite the patent.
 These include the Speed Loader line from 1999, the Water Worm, and a few Water Warriors blasters.
 In the case of Water Warriors, Hasbro ended up suing them over the patent.

 The "bladder water gun" patent expired in 2016.

 In 2020, German outdoor company Spyra GmbH launched its own CPS-based line of electric water guns marketed under the same name.

 Legal issues

 In 2010, Buzz Bee Toys Inc. was successfully sued by Hasbro Inc. for a patent infringement.
 Hasbro claimed that Buzz Bee Toys infringed on a patent related to its Nerf Super Soaker water toy.
 Although it is unknown exactly what the dispute was over, it is strongly suggested that Hasbro was suing for the Water Warriors Hydro Power water guns, which were becoming too similar to Hasbro's Constant Pressure System.
-Since then, the Water Warriors line hasn't contained a single Hydro Power water gun.
+Since then, the Water Warriors line has not contained a single Hydro Power water gun.